The model theory of Commutative Near Vector Spaces: Preliminaries

 \begin{defn} The \textit{Morley degree} of a formula $\phi(\bar x, \bar a)$ with ordinal valued Morley rank is precisely the $d$ obtained from Proposition \ref{dMprop}.
 We write $dM(\phi(\bar x,\bar a))=d$. \end{defn}

 \textit{Notation:} For a definable set $X$, we will often use $RM(X)$ and $dM(X)$ to refer to the Morley rank and degree of the formula defining $X$.
+For a type $tp(a/B)$ we write $RM(a/B)$ for the minimum Morley rank of the formulas contained in the type.
 The \textit{Morley rank of a structure} $M\models T$ is $RM(x=x)$.
 If this is ordinal valued, then its Morley degree is $dM(x=x)$.

 \begin{rmk} A theory $T$ is totally transcendental if all formulas in the theory have ordinal valued Morley rank.
 That is to say for every definable set $X$, $RM(X)<\infty$. \end{rmk}

 \begin{ex} Vector spaces have minimal Morley rank and degree, i.e. in a vector space $RM(x=x)=dM(x=x)=1$.
 In this case we can use quantifier elimination to see that every definable set in one variable is either finite or cofinite, the result is immediate from this. \end{ex}